cosmos/sdk-tutorials/voter-legacy/index.md

 }
 ```

-Also further below in the `setPollRequest` struct.
+Also in the `setPollRequest` struct.

 ```go
 type setPollRequest struct {